Sam Barlow's mysterious next game is '10 times more ambitious' than Telling Lies

 FMV game maestro Sam Barlow, who wrote and directed interactive video hits Her Story and Telling Lies, has a new game on the way.
 It's called Project Ambrosio, but that's just a working title.
-On the Steam page, it's called "Project A███████", and most of the game's description is also redacted.
+On the Steam page, the name is "Project A███████", and most of the game's description is also redacted.

-We get the sense that Ambrosio begins in 1968, makes stops in 1971 and 1999, and concludes in 2022—assuming its story is linear, and time moves forward.
+Based on the bits we can read, we get the sense that Ambrosio (or whatever it'll be called) begins in 1968, makes stops in 1971 and 1999, and concludes in 2022—assuming its story is linear, and time moves forward.
 The other non-redacted words from the description are: Gothic, NYC, pop star, Barlow, custodian, and concordance.

 The inclusion of Barlow's own name suggests there may be a self-referential quality to Ambrosio, and that's supported by what Barlow told PC Gamer about the project in a recent interview about the 5th anniversary of Her Story.